Science + Health

 Most students want to know what the best way to shadow is; the answer is to simply put yourself out there.
 Try not to be shy, as directly contacting professionals in the field is a very effective way to set up shadowing opportunities.
 Know that this may require ingenuity, persistence, and research.
 A great way to start is by finding a mutual connection between you and someone pursuing a career of interest, and asking them to introduce you.
 If they do not respond, follow up!

 LinkedIn is a great way to expand your network.
 We recommend searching the UCSB Alumni page to perform a targeted search for professionals working in your area of interest.
 Since you are also associated with UCSB, they are likely to connect with you.
+Be sure to include a personal note as you connect to help the alum understand more about your connection intentions.
 From there, if you demonstrate you are genuinely intrigued by their career, they will likely let you shadow.
 If all goes well, this can lead to further opportunities.

 Since most careers in Public Health center around research, it is highly recommended that you participate in research during your time at UCSB.
 Know that your class projects can count as research experience on your resume, however implementing extra research in areas that interest you outside of the program is vital to advancing your career if you plan to attend graduate school.
 To pursue research, start by reviewing your professors’ and TAs’ current projects.
 If any subjects interest you, reach out to them via email to learn more.
 If possible, we recommend attending their office hours to establish a stronger connection with them.
 In addition, consider the opportunities listed below for implementing independent research projects.